b-fakhar/Kaggle-Personalized-Medicine--Redefining-Cancer-Treatment/README.md

 - training_variants - a comma separated file containing the description of the genetic mutations used for training.
 Fields are
     - ID (the id of the row used to link the mutation to the clinical evidence).
     - Gene (the gene where this genetic mutation is located).
-    - Variation (the aminoacid change for this mutations).
+    - Variation (the amino acid change for this mutations).
-    - Class (1-9 the class this genetic mutation has been classified on).
+    - Class (The genetic mutation has been classified on 9 classes).
 - training_text - a double pipe (||) delimited file that contains the clinical evidence (text) used to classify genetic mutations.
 Fields are
     - ID (the id of the row used to link the clinical evidence to the genetic mutation)
     - Text (the clinical evidence used to classify the genetic mutation)